About the Issues

 OTHER FANTASTIC RESEARCH MATERIALS:

 In May 2011 The President’s Committee on the Arts and the Humanities (PCAH) released its landmark report Reinvesting in Arts Education: Winning America’s Future Through Creative Schools.
 The culmination of 18 months of research, meetings with stakeholders, and site visits all over the country, this report represents an in-depth review of the current condition of arts education, including an update of the current research base about arts education outcomes, and an analysis of the challenges and opportunities in the field that have emerged over the past decade.
 It also includes a set of recommendations to federal, state and local policymakers.
 A summary of the report is here.
 On April 23, 2012 PCAH announced the creation of The President’s Committee’s Turnaround Arts Initiative, created in cooperation with the U.S. Department of Education and the White House Domestic Policy Council, as a public-private partnership designed to help transform some the nation’s lowest performing schools through comprehensive and integrated arts education.
-See http://turnaroundarts.pcah.
+See http://turnaroundarts.pcah.gov/ for more information on the initiative.

 A study of 2000 students, grade 4-8, offers empirical evidence that young people with in-school arts programs develop a higher level of creativity, fluency, originality, elaboration, and resistance to closure than those who are not exposed to a high level of arts in schools.